noop-dev/VICE_emu/testprogs/vsid/environment/readme.txt

 init/play are in kernal ROM area

+* underio.sid

+uses memory from $0800 to $f000

+init/play are in I/O area

 --------------------------------------------------------------------------------
+following are some notes on the environment that should be used when playing PSID files:

 * PSID (regular)

 - init/play may actually be located under ROM or I/O - the caller is expected to set up $01 correctly.
+  - init on <a000 or c000-cfff, $01 is 37
+  - if it's under a000-bfff it's set to $36 prior to calling init.
+  - if under e000-ffff it is set to $35

+  note: this implies that the caller sets $01 to $3x before calling either init
+        or play. however both of these functions may for example re-enable the i/o area and thus change $01 again (although this is considered bad practise and fixed if found in .sid files)

+- the caller is responsible for SEI/CLI before/after init

 * RSID (regular)